Ken Kandodo

 Ken Kandodo is a Financial Manager, MP and politician who was appointed Malawi's Minister of Labour in July 2020, following the 2020 presidential elections.
-Ken Kandodo was relieved from his ministerial position in April of 2021 following the fraudulent use of COVID-19 funds.
+Ken Kandodo was relieved from his ministerial position in April 2021 following the fraudulent use of COVID-19 funds.
 Ken Kandodo also served as Malawi's Minister of Finance from 15 June 2009 to 8 September 2011, due to the reshuffle in the Cabinet of Malawi.
 Kandodo is a grand nephew of former president Hastings Banda.On 18 April 2021, Ken Kandodo was fired from his ministerial post due to mismanagement of COVID-19 funds.
 He is a Chewa from the midlands of Malawi.

 Early life and career

 He attended the University of Malawi, graduating in 1983 with a BSc in Social Science, majoring in economics.
 He attended the University of Strathclyde in Scotland, where he obtained an MBA degree in Finance.
 He worked as an Auditor with KPMG for ten years in the United Kingdom, Malawi and Mozambique.
 He was appointed a lead Consultant for UNICEF, holding this position for six years.
 He was UNICEF's Lead Consultant in a project in Mozambique to develop financial systems for managing the HIV/AIDS Common Fund.
 Before being elected to parliament, Kandodo was Chairperson of the Lilongwe Water Board and the National Food Reserve Agency.